Updated December 2015

 - Lyon County is part of the Eastern Medical Education Network with Robert Haskins, M.D., a resident of Pittsburg, serving as the medical education director.
 The medical education director helps coordinate the School of Medicine's efforts to mentor, train and place physicians throughout Kansas.

 Strengthening the Health Care Workforce

-- 66 KU Medical Center graduates live and/or practice in Lyon County.
+- 75 KU Medical Center alumni live and/or practice in Lyon County.

 - 7 health care providers have been placed in Lyon County since 2004 through the Kansas Recruitment and Retention Center, which provides placement assistance to rural health organizations and seeks to enhance the quality and quantity of health care professionals in rural Kansas.

 - 4 Lyon County physicians received funding through the Kansas Bridging Plan, a loan-forgiveness program offered since 1991 to primary care medical residents who agree to practice in rural Kansas.

-- 267 enrollments in KU Medical Center continuing education courses and conferences by Lyon County health care professionals in Fiscal Year 2015.
+- 239 enrollments in KU Medical Center continuing education/professional development courses and conferences by Lyon County health care professionals in Fiscal Year 2015.
 Continuing education programming is offered by KU Medical Center's Continuing Education and Professional Development and KU AHECs.

 Researching to Improve Health